Eligibility questionnaire

 Sidney Perry Foundation

 Only helps with second degrees where first degree was at least a 2:1.
-No help in first year.
-Grants up to £1,000; students must be under 35 years old at the start of the course.
+Grants up to £2,500; students must usually be under 35 years old.

 View